 Look for the good in them and the things they do.

-If contempt has become a regular feature of your relationship, take it as a warning sign that your relationship is in trouble and needs some serious attention.
+If contempt has become a regular feature of your dynamic, take it as a warning sign.
+Your relationship is likely in trouble, and it needs some serious attention.
 Professional help such as relationship coaching or couples counselling can support you to turn things around, and the sooner you go, the easier it will be.

 (If you need help with an abusive situation, you can call Women’s Aid on 0808 2000 247 or Men’s Advice Line on 0808 801 0327.)